 Unfortunately, multipurpose breeds fell out of favor after World War II.
 No one needed draft power anymore, and for beef and milk there were specialized cattle that could provide exceptional yields.
 Versatile landraces such as the Lineback largely disappeared from the scene, preserved only on a few family farms in New England, the upper Midwest, and bordering areas of Canada.

 A few breeders kept their Linebacks but crossed them with Holsteins to increase their productivity.
 A registry was founded in Vermont in 1985 to meet the needs of these breeders and to preserve the unique color pattern.
-Unfortunately, this has led to a great deal of criticism of the breed, because registration is mainly based on appearance and not on parentage.
-Most Linebacks today probably have more Holstein than landrace in them.
+Unfortunately, this led to a great deal of criticism of the breed, because registration was originally based on appearance and not on parentage.
+Most Linebacks today have been heavily influenced by Holstein genetics.

 Most Linebacks today are kept in larger dairy herds as pets.
-They still can earn their keep, however, by providing milk, meat, or draft work.
+They are still viable dairy cattle, however.

 Because of its diverse background, the Lineback is somewhat variable in the area of temperament.
 Many are docile, but most seem to be energetically stubborn.